 - Where to find more advice and support.

 The guide also has a handy jargon buster that explains any technical terms you might come across, plus lots of links to more information on the Which? website.

-All of the topics in this guide are explained in greater detail in the Financing care section of the website.
+All of the topics in this guide are also explained in greater detail in the Financing care section of our website.